 Chase the Northern Lights

 Tromso is one of the top aurora destinations in the world, thanks to its location directly under the Northern Lights oval.
 Between September and April, the skies often glow green and pink.
-Book a guided chase that takes you out of the city to clear-sky spots like Kvaloya or Lyngen Alps.
-Many tours include warm suits, campfires, and photography guidance.
+Book a guided chase that takes you out of the city to clear-sky spots.
+Many tours also include warm suits, campfires, and photography guidance.

 Explore Arctic Fjords and Wildlife